Croy Shore with Culzean Castle behind, South Ayrshire

 Get comfortable with a good book and sit in an armchair next to a roaring fireplace in large halls or reception rooms once graced by royalty and the nobles of Scotland.
 Or why not stay the night in a bedchamber in which a monarch such as Mary, Queen of Scots may well have rested her head?

-Welcome to Barn Cottage.
-Our beautiful cottage has two bedrooms and sleeps four.
-The woodburning stove in the upstairs living room will ensure you are warm and cosy in the chillier evenings.
-Free Wi fi is available in the cottage.
+Welcome to our Galloway Farm Holidays.
+Our beautiful cottages have two bedrooms and sleeps four.
+The woodburning stove in Barn Cottage living room will ensure you are warm and cosy in the chillier evenings.
+Pets are welcome in Mill cottage